written by jimmy and genea horner

 Safety Letter

-From our personal experience of 31 years living in Mexico, we can tell you this is far from the truth.
-Mexico is a country of great beauty.
-Its people are loving and it is rooted in family; it is a country with rising hope and a great future.
-Here is some perspective often not communicated through the media:
+From our personal experience of living in Mexico for more than 30 years, we can tell you this is far from true.
+Mexico is a country of great beauty and rich culture; its people are loving and rooted in family.
+Mexico is a country with rising hope and a great future.
+Here is a perspective often not communicated through the media:

-1. Nearly 40 million tourists enjoyed Mexico this last year without incident.
+• Nearly 40 million tourists enjoy Mexico yearly without incident.

-2. The U.S. State Department has issued the same level of travel warning for Mexico as the United Kingdom, Spain, Germany, Maldives, and France.
-I don't think most of the world would hesitate to visit any of these countries.
+• In the past, the U.S. State Department has issued the same level of travel warning for the United Kingdom, Spain, Germany, Maldives, and France, as they do for Mexico.
+We don't think most of the world would hesitate to visit any of those countries.

-4. Over one million foreigners live in Mexico year-round.
-Most of this number is comprised of Americans, and applications to move to Mexico full-time are on the rise.
+• Over one million foreigners live in Mexico year-round.
+Most of that number is comprised of Americans, and applications to move to Mexico full-time are on the rise.

-While we do not want to downplay or ignore the fact that Mexico does have real issues pertaining to crime and violence, we ourselves and the thousands of people we are in relationship with have not experienced the picture being painted by the media.
+While we do not want to downplay or ignore the fact that Mexico does have real issues–like poverty, infrastructure problems, crime, and violence–we ourselves, and the thousands of people we are in relationship with in Mexico, have not experienced what the media is portraying.

-What Genea and I can tell you is this: we have lived in Mexico for just over 31 years.
-We have raised our five daughters here.
-Our two oldest were married here.
-Beyond a shadow of a doubt, we can say that it is safer today here in Mexico than it was 30 years ago.
+We understand the challenges leaders face when planning a trip to Mexico–insurance companies, parents, opinions coming from many directions.
+What Genea and I can tell you is this: we have lived in Mexico for the majority of our lives, and we’ve raised our four daughters here.
+Our two oldest were married here, and our three grandkids make a yearly trek to Mexico to visit.
+Beyond a shadow of a doubt, we can say that it is safer here today than it was in 1987, when I moved here with my parents at the age of 10.

-All of this being said, Mexico is a country in need.
-Our hope and prayer is that the truth would cut through the rhetoric and you, your children, and your churches would come and serve alongside us.
-That each of you would experience the move of God that is sweeping across our nation.
-Come and experience the power of saying yes to partnering with Him.
+All of this being said, Mexico, like many other countries around the world, is a country in need.
+Our hope and prayer is that truth would cut through the rhetoric and you, your children, and your churches would come and serve alongside us.

 James_Genea_Horner-01.png